AdobeDocs/experience-manager-cloud-service.fr-FR/help/journey-headless/developer/update-your-content.md

 <!--You should continue your AEM headless journey by next reviewing the document [How to Put It All Together - Your App and Your Content in AEM Headless](put-it-all-together.md) where you learn how to take your AEM Headless project and prepare it for going live.-->

-Poursuivez votre parcours dans AEM découplé en consultant le document [Comment mettre en ligne votre application en mode découplé](go-live.md) dans lequel vous mettez en ligne votre projet AEM découplé.
+Continuez votre parcours AEM sans interface utilisateur graphique en consultant le document.
+[Comment tout assembler - Votre application et votre contenu AEM sans affichage](put-it-all-together.md) où vous vous familiariserez avec les principes de base de l’architecture d’AEM et les outils dont vous avez besoin pour assembler votre application.

 ## Ressources supplémentaires {#additional-resources}